syncfusion-content/flutter-docs/Flutter/datagrid/overview.md

 * **Column types** - Support to load any widget in a each column.
 * **Column sizing** - Set the width of columns with various sizing options.
 Fit the columns based on the value of the cells to improve readability.
 * **Row height** - Set the height for header and data rows.
 Fit the rows based on the value of the cells to improve readability.
 Also, set the different height for specific rows.
+* **Editing** - Allows users to edit cell values.
+An editor widget can be loaded based on the column type to edit cell values.
 * **Sorting** - Sort one or more columns in the ascending or descending order.
 * **Selection** - Select one or more rows.
 Keyboard navigation is supported for web platforms.
 * **Styling** - Customize the appearance of cells and headers.
 Conditional styling is also supported.